Vaibhav-Git00/TeamTrack-Frontend/README.md

-# Team Collaboration & Mentorship Platform - Frontend
+# Team Collaboration & Mentorship Platform

 ## Overview
 This is the frontend application for the Team Collaboration & Mentorship Platform built with React, Vite, and Tailwind CSS.